Acrylonitrile butadiene styrene: Applications

 ABS was patented in 1948 and introduced to commercial markets by the Borg-Warner Corporation in 1954.

 ABS's light weight and ability to be injection molded and extruded make it useful in manufacturing products such as drain-waste-vent (DWV) pipe systems.
-Musical instruments such as plastic recorders, oboes, and clarinets, and some parts for piano actions, are commonly made out of ABS, as are computer keyboard keycaps.
+Musical instruments such as plastic recorders, oboes, clarinets, and trombones, and some parts for piano actions, are commonly made out of ABS, as are computer keyboard keycaps.

 Other uses include golf club heads (because of its good shock absorbance), automotive trim components, automotive bumper bars, binoculars and monoculars, inhalers, nebulizers, non-absorbable sutures, tendon prostheses, drug-delivery systems tracheal tubes, enclosures for electrical and electronic assemblies (such as computer cases), protective headgear, whitewater canoes, buffer edging for furniture and joinery panels, luggage and protective carrying cases, pen housings, and small kitchen appliances.
 Toys, including LEGO (Lego bricks have primarily been made from ABS since 1963) and Kre-O bricks, are a common application.

 ABS plastic ground down to an average diameter of less than 1 micrometer is used as the colorant in some tattoo inks.